SEARCH THIS BLOG

 Video Library

 This video was produced by one of the local tourism bureaus.
-From a helicopter you get a nice overview of the lungolago, some of the villas in Stresa, and then a fly-by of Isola Bella and Isola Pescatori.
+From the air you get a nice overview of the lungolago, some of the villas in Stresa, and then a fly-by of Isola Bella and Isola Pescatori.

 Lago di Mergozzo